Top 10 tips for dealing with an underperforming employee

 7) Revisit

-If the employee’s performance doesn’t improve, or there’s a temporary improvement followed by another dip, revisit the issue.
-Speak to the employee again, pointing out that your previous discussion, and/or any help provided, doesn’t appear to have had an effect.
+If the employee’s performance doesn’t improve, or there’s a temporary period of improvement followed by another dip, revisit the issue.
+Speak to the employee again, pointing out that your previous discussion and/or any help provided, doesn’t appear to have had the desired effect.
 Again, ascertain what the reasons are.

 8) Formal procedure